 JT: What are you teaching?

 DB: I’m teaching a class on Sylvia Plath, and a class on Gender and Literature.
 I’m also teaching a grad fine arts seminar, which I really love, called Sex and Death.
 So who could complain about those classes, right?

 JT: They sound great.
-So The Letters of Mina Harker is your debut novel, and on the first page, in the first letter, the first film you invoke is Nosferatu, which is also the first cinematic adaptation of Dracula, so I guess this is the first Mina Harker in the history of movies?
-Only here, for copyright reasons, her name has been switched to Ellen.
+So The Letters of Mina Harker is your debut novel, and on the first page, in the first letter, the first film you invoke is Nosferatu, which is also the first cinematic adaptation of Dracula.
+Nosferatu gives us the first Mina Harker in the history of movies, only here, for copyright reasons, her name has been switched to Ellen.

 DB: Why do you think that Dracula would have copyright issues?

-JT: Well what happened with Nosferatu is that Murnau’s producers did not clear copyright permissions — they changed the names of all the characters, from Count Dracula to Count Orlok, from Mina to Ellen — but the widow of Bram Stoker sued for copyright infringement and the judge ruled in her favor, ordering that all prints of Murnau’s film be destroyed.
+JT: What happened with Nosferatu is that Murnau’s producers did not clear copyright permissions — they changed the names of the characters from Count Dracula to Count Orlok, from Mina to Ellen, and so on — but the widow of Bram Stoker sued for copyright infringement and the judge ruled in her favor, ordering that all prints of Murnau’s film be destroyed.
 So the film was nearly lost to history.
 It survived because some prints had already been sent abroad, from which copies were made.
-So on the topic of returns, congratulations on the republication of your novel!
+So it returns, and on the topic of returns, congratulations on the republication of your novel.
 It’s the book that keeps coming back.

 DB: You know how Mina is in this liminal state between life and death?
 Well that’s where the fucking book has been.
 Do you want to hear the story about it?